Updated May 2021

 - Liver and kidney damage

-If you or someone you love is struggling with an addiction to heroin, prescription painkillers, cocaine, alcohol or any other drug, Behavioral Health of the Palm Beaches has the experience, knowledge and compassionate care you need.
-Contact us today to begin learning more about our rehabilitation services.
+We offer various forms of addiction care, including opioid addiction treatment that can help individuals dependent on drugs like heroin and krokodil.
+If you or someone you love is struggling with an addiction to heroin, prescription painkillers, cocaine, alcohol, or any other drug, the team at BHOPB has the experience, knowledge, and compassion you need.
+Call us now at 561-220-3981 to begin learning more about our addiction treatment programs in Palm Beach.